Şehzade Ahmed (son of Bayezid II)

-Ahmed (احمد; c.
-1466 – 24 April 1513) was a Şehzade (prince) of the Ottoman Empire, the eldest survived son of Sultan Bayezid II.
+Şehzade Ahmed (احمد; c.
+1466 – 24 April 1513) was a Şehzade (prince) of the Ottoman Empire, the eldest surviving son of Sultan Bayezid II.
 He fought against his younger brother, Selim, in the Ottoman Civil War of 1509–1513 to succeed their father, and was a central figure in the Şahkulu rebellion.
 Ahmed ultimately lost the war against his brother, and was executed by Selim's order after the latter usurped the throne.

 Background

 Ahmed was the oldest living son of Bayezid II, the 8th sultan of the Ottoman Empire.
 His mother was Bülbül Hatun.
 In Ottoman tradition, all princes (şehzade) were required to serve as provincial (sanjak) governors in Anatolia (Asiatic part of modern Turkey) as a part of their training.
 Ahmed was the governor of Amasya, an important Anatolian city.
 Although the status was not official, he was usually considered as the crown prince during the last years of his father's reign, in part because of the support of the grand vizier, Hadim Ali Pasha.

+He became known as a poet and scholar, as well as a patron of the arts: his circle included, among others, the poet Mihri Hatun.